mlcommons/GaNDLF/tutorials/README.md

 ### Jupyter Notebook based tutorials

-- Create a new directory
-Replicate the instructions for the [MEDMNIST Pathology tutorial](MEDMNIST Pathology images in a notebook: https://github.com/mlcommons/GaNDLF/tree/master/tutorials/classification_medmnist_notebook).
+- Create a new directory and replicate the instructions for the [MEDMNIST Pathology tutorial](https://github.com/mlcommons/GaNDLF/tree/master/tutorials/classification_medmnist_notebook).
 This should create a fully-functional tutorial that can be run by anyone, either on Codespaces, or Colab, or locally.
+- Ensure that the notebook is saved with the output cells, so that the output can be seen without running the notebook.
+- Add any relevant information directly in the notebook.

 ### Markdown based tutorials